Cheap Flights, Hotels, Tours, Cruises and Holidays

 7 Sarajevo

 This morning, drive north towards Sarajevo – the capital of Bosnia and Herzegovina and host of the 1984 Winter Olympics.
-You'll begin cycling from Jahorina – the site for several Olympic events including the female slalom.
+You'll begin cycling from Jahorina and ride to Trebevic– the site for several Olympic events including the female slalom.
 If the weather is clear, you’ll be treated to amazing views along your ride.
 After, load the bikes and drive into Sarajevo’s centre.
 The city often draws comparisons with Istanbul as a city that mixes east and west – dotted with minarets, mosques, bazaars and the aroma of coffee.
-When you arrive, take a guided tour for an insight into the history and culture of the city.
+The afternoon is free for you to explore.
 Sarajevo is one of the few cities in the world that features an Orthodox church, a Catholic church and a mosque all within proximity.
 Tonight, maybe head out for an optional farewell dinner with your group and cheers to a trip well-travelled.

 8 Sarajevo